b4cksp4c3/b4cksp4c3.github.io/picoctf2019/web-challenges.md

 Flag:```picoCTF{no_clients_plz_eb956b}```
 <br>
-<center><h2>logon [100]</h2></center>
+<center><h1>logon [100]</h1></center>
 <br>
-Q: The factory is hiding things from all of its users.
+<h2>Question</h2><br />The factory is hiding things from all of its users.
 Can you login as logon and find what they've been looking at? https://2019shell1.picoctf.com/problem/21895/ (*[link](https://2019shell1.picoctf.com/problem/21895/)*) or http://2019shell1.picoctf.com:21895

-A: To get this flag we have to log in as admin.
+<h2>Answer</h2><br />To get this flag we have to log in as admin.
 The problem is according to the hint the login doesnt check the password.
 If we try to login as admin with any password it logs in successfully but doesn't output the flag.

 <center><img src="/picoctf2019/images/admin.png"></center>
 <br>